▷ The world of Pets: Dogs, cats, birds, reptiles, amphibians

 Like all kind dogs Bichon, as the Coton de Tulear, the Bolognese or the Maltese, the Havanese has its origins in the western Mediterranean, on the Spanish and Italian coasts.

 There are several theories about its appearance..
 According to some historians, descends from Bichón de Tenerife, that was brought to Cuba in the 18th century, when several settlers began to settle on the island.
 Others believe that it is descended from Barbet and the Poodle French bred in France before being brought to Cuba by Spanish settlers, also during the 18th century.
-However, this hypothesis is much less plausible than the first.
+But, this hypothesis is much less plausible than the first.

 In any case, as soon as you get to the island, their ancestors evolved to adapt to the climate, developing a lightweight, insulating coat to better tolerate heat.
 They also crossed paths with Blanquitos de la Habana, another Bichon-type dog that was already established on the island, but that has disappeared.
 Other crosses were probably made with Maltese, also imported by the settlers.
 The result was a more massive dog, rustic and robust.